Space Object Detection using Multi-frame Temporal Trajectory Completion Method

-Since prolonged target occlusion and sudden drops in signal-to-noise ratio still cause missed detections in the sequence, we adopt a progressive trajectory completion approach that incrementally completes missing points from conservative to aggressive strategies.
-Based on the statistical characteristics of inter-frame distances and the maximum trajectory distance, an adaptive threshold $T_{\text{stat}}$ is constructed and further extended to define the regular completion threshold $T_{\text{comp}}$ and the aggressive completion threshold $T_{\text{agg}}$.
-Using the target frame as a reference, the preceding three frames are selected as reference frames.
-Valid matching pairs are then filtered based on Euclidean distance, followed by the computation and normalization of displacement vectors for each frame.
-Here, i denotes the frame interval between the reference frame and the target frame, while $(x_{\text{ref}}, y_{\text{ref}})$ and $(x_{\text{check}}, y_{\text{check}})$ represent the coordinates of the target frame and reference frame, respectively.
+Since prolonged target occlusion and sudden drops in signal-to-noise ratio still cause missed detections in the sequence, we adopt a progressive trajectory completion method to gradually fill in missing points from conservative to aggressive strategies.
+Taking the target frame as the reference, we select the preceding three frames as reference frames.
+Subsequently, valid matching pairs are filtered based on Euclidean distance, followed by the calculation and normalization of displacement vectors for each frame.
+The calculation formula is given as follows:

-For scenarios with dual-end constraints, interpolation completion is employed.
-The Hungarian algorithm is used to match the preceding ($f_{\text{prev}}$) and succeeding ($f_{\text{next}}$) frames, retaining pairs with a distance less than $T_{\text{comp}}$.
-The interpolation coordinates are then calculated based on the temporal proportion:
+For dual-end constraint scenarios, we employ an interpolation-based completion strategy.
+The Hungarian algorithm is used to achieve optimal matching of detection points between the preceding and subsequent frames.The interpolated coordinates of targets in missing frames are then calculated based on temporal weighting ratios:

 For single-end constraint scenarios, motion vector-based extrapolation is applied, where $\Delta f$ denotes the number of intervening frames, and $\vec{v}_x$, $\vec{v}_y$ represent the components of the motion vector: